tomasgrusz/ankit/README.md

 When the flashcards satisfy your preferences and have a valid format, they will be converted into an exportable format that can be downloaded and imported into Anki for educational use.
 Ankit currently supports the following export file formats:
 - Comma separated values (`.csv`)
 - *[WIP]* Anki packages (`.apkg`)

-## ❤️‍🔥 Our commitments
-Ankit is committed to supporting your learning by remaining free and accessible to everyone.
-Because it’s open-source, anyone can create their own version by forking the project.

-Your privacy matters to us - no personal data or usage analytics are collected.
-Since Ankit’s code is open for inspection, you can trust its transparency, and if you prefer, run your own Ankit web instance offline (see the `▶️ Running Locally` section for details).

-We want you to feel empowered to tailor Ankit to your unique needs.
-All feedback, suggestions, issues, and contributions are warmly welcomed and appreciated!

 ## ▶️ Runnning Locally
 1. Clone the repository